sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 This proposal aims to standardize a minimal MCP extension for:

-- advertising server-side policy enforcement support
+- advertising server-side policy enforcement support;
-- enforcing policy before protected capability execution
+- enforcing policy before protected capability execution;
-- optionally filtering capability discovery based on policy
+- optionally filtering capability discovery based on policy;
-- supporting actor and approval constraints without trusting client claims
+- supporting actor and approval constraints without trusting client claims;
-- allowing local or external policy decision backends
+- allowing local or external policy decision backends;
-- defining safe fail-closed behavior
+- defining safe fail-closed behavior;
-- providing a common decision model for MCP implementations
+- providing a common decision model for MCP implementations.

 ## Non-goals

 This proposal does not define:

-- a policy language
+- a policy language;
-- a required RBAC or ABAC schema
+- a required RBAC or ABAC schema;
-- a required audit log format
+- a required audit log format;
-- a required policy engine
+- a required policy engine;
-- a required identity provider
+- a required identity provider;
-- a replacement for OAuth, enterprise IdPs or MCP authorization
+- a replacement for OAuth, enterprise IdPs or MCP authorization;
-- a replacement for gateway enforcement
+- a replacement for gateway enforcement;
-- a universal human/AI attestation mechanism
+- a universal human/AI attestation mechanism.

 ## Relationship to existing MCP authorization